 6) – Now you have to knead and work the dough with your hands for about 10 minutes.
 Pay attention: if the dough is too soft and sticky, add flour; if it is too hard and with too much flour yet, add water.
 This is the hardest work but it’s necessary.
 If you don’t knead the flour with the eggs very well, the dough will be soft when cooked and not al dente as it should be.
 After ten minutes, make a big ball and wrap it in a cling film.
 Let it rest for 15/30 minutes.
 The cling film is usefull not to dry out the dough and let it go crusty around the edges.

 7) – Now the dough is ready and we have to make lasagna sheets.
 Start removing a piece of dough as thick as an orange, dust it with flour and roll it by hand using a long wooden rolling pin.
 This is only to make it easy what will come later.
-Take a pasta machine (make sure that it’s clamped firmly to a clean surface), then roll the thick sheet of dough through the widest setting of your pasta machine.
+Take a pasta maker machine (make sure that it’s clamped firmly to a clean surface), then roll the thick sheet of dough through the widest setting of your pasta machine.
 Remember to dust the pasta dough with flour if you feel it’s becoming sticky.
 Fold the pasta in half and repeat the process for 4/5 times.
 You have to work the dough till it’s smoother.
-Now roll the dough through all the settings of your machine, from the widest to the narrowest, until it reaches a thickness of one/half millimeter.
-Finally, cut the fresh pasta into rectangles and cook for 1 minute in plenty of salted water (add 1 tablespoon of oil to the water so that they do not stick to each other).
+Now roll the dough through all the settings of your machine, from the widest to the narrowest, until it reaches a thickness of 1 millimeter.
+Finally, cut the fresh pasta into rectangles and cook for 1 minute in plenty of salted water (add 1 tablespoon of oil to the water so that they do not stick to each other and some salt).
 Put them one at a time on clean dishcloths.
 Now fresh lasagna sheets are ready.

 Finnally let’s make bèchamel.